June 30, 2025 (7mo ago) — last updated December 21, 2025 (1mo ago)

 2. Palo Santo (Bursera graveolens): The Sacred Wood for Healing and Creativity

-Palo Santo, or “holy wood,” offers a sweet, woody aroma that clears negativity while inviting healing, creativity, and joy.
-Traditionally used by Incan and Andean healers, its smoke is uplifting and grounding—ideal for creative work, meditation, or a daily energy tune-up.
+Palo santo, or “holy wood,” offers a sweet, woody aroma that clears negativity while inviting healing, creativity, and joy.
+Traditionally used by healers in Andean cultures, its smoke is uplifting and grounding—ideal for creative work, meditation, or a daily energy tune‑up.

 Respectful and effective use